VVS Laxman: Indian Premier League

 Laxman was originally named as the Icon Player for his home franchise Deccan Chargers before the first season of the IPL.
 But he gave up the Icon Player status in a bid to allow his team spend a bigger purse at the auction.
 The Deccan Chargers bought him at the auction for $375,000 and named him the captain for the first season.
 However, Laxman dropped himself from the team halfway through the season, after the team had a horrendous run in the tournament.
-Adam Gilchrist took over as captain and led the side in the next two seasons as well; Laxman did score 155 runs from the 6 games that he played at an average of 31 and strike rate of 118.
+Adam Gilchrist took over as captain and led the team in the next two seasons as well; Laxman did score 155 runs from the 6 games that he played at an average of 31 and strike rate of 118.
 He batted at 3 in the first few games before opening the innings with Gilchrist in some matches where he found more success.
 His only half-century of the tournament (52 off 44) came against Royal Challengers Bangalore.
 He did score a couple more fluent innings that season including an unbeaten 37 from 26 balls against Mumbai Indians and 48 from 34 balls against Kings XI Punjab.
 However, he struggled with the bat in the next two seasons and sat out the tournament after playing only 5–6 matches.

 At the mega-auction in 2011, Laxman was bought by the newly formed franchise of Kochi Tuskers Kerala for $400,000.
 This time, though, he was injured after the first three games and missed the rest of the season.
 In the first match against Royal Challengers, he opened the innings with Brendon McCullum and scored an attractive 36 from 29 deliveries.
 But, the Kochi franchise was terminated later that year and all the players of the team were put in the auction in 2012.
 However, Laxman, who had a base price of $400,000, found no buyers and he couldn't participate in the 2012 edition of the tournament.
 Then in IPL 2013, he was appointed as a mentor for Sunrisers Hyderabad Team.